EdgeVerve/oe-studio/docs/oe-studio.md

 # OE STUDIO

-OE STUDIO(oe-studio), is a powerful tool, designed to assit coders develop applications, enhancements, in minimal time, without having to restart the application.
+OE STUDIO(oe-studio), is a powerful tool, designed to assist coders develop applications, enhancements, in minimal time, without having to restart the application.

 Below are some  Guides that demonstrate oe-studio features :